Mitchx-Dev/RogueMailMan/README.md

 # RogueMailMan
 Mitchx

-Simple script to sign up an email to a ton of newsletters.
+Simple script to sign up an email to a ton of spam newsletters.